PedroPovedaQ/pedropovedaq.github.io/_posts/2019-1-12-Cloud-Server-Tips.md

 * Change `Permit Root Login yes` to ` Permit Root Login no`

 ### Restart SSH
-Finally, restart SSH for these settings take effect.
+Finally, restart SSH for these settings to take effect.
 `$ sudo service ssh restart`

 ### 👍